-A MIG welder is the most used welding machine because of its versatility.
-You can use it for welding just about any type of metal with minimal hassle and mess.
-It makes strong welds and gives an aesthetically pleasing look after welding.
+MIG welders are widely used because of their versatility.
+You can use a MIG machine for welding just about any type of metal with minimal hassle and mess.
+It makes strong welds that have an aesthetically pleasing look when done right.

 With a MIG welder you just turn on the gas, power on the machine, make sure you’ve got a good ground and your surface is prepped, and start welding.
 There is literally no other setup.
 The gun is self-contained and ready to weld at any time.

 With good-sized gas tank and a full spool of wire, you can usually weld for substantial distances before a MIG machine loses efficiency.
 After a short cool off period, you can quickly resume.
 This is important for production welding where continuous fast work is essential.
 It is also important for large pieces with long joint surfaces — it’s easier to remain consistent if you don’t have to start and stop frequently.

 With stick welding you need to change the electrodes often, which slows down the welding.